Skip to main content

 5. Enable continuous third-party activity monitoring

-Continuous monitoring of user activity is a common requirement of many IT regulations, laws, and standards.
-Monitoring a third-party vendor’s activity within your network lets you see who does what with your critical assets and detect threats.
+Many IT regulations, laws, and standards commonly require continuous monitoring of user activity.
+Tracking a third-party vendor’s activity within your network lets you see who does what with your critical assets and detect threats.

 Look for a solution that can monitor and record user sessions in a comprehensive format suitable for further auditing of your third-party vendors’ activity.
 Reports based on the results of third-party vendor security monitoring can help you pass external audits, evaluate your cybersecurity during internal audits, and investigate cybersecurity events.

 Preparing for a vendor-related cybersecurity incident saves you time and money on incident remediation.
-To do this, analyze the scope of third-party cybersecurity risks relevant to your company and then develop formalized procedures for responding to third-party-caused security events.
+To do this, analyze the scope of third-party cybersecurity risks relevant to your company and then develop formalized procedures for responding to security events caused by third parties.

-To promptly detect cybersecurity threats, use a dedicated solution that can alert you about security events and suspicious third-party activity.
+To detect cybersecurity threats promptly, use a dedicated solution that can alert you about security events and suspicious third-party activity.
 Choose responsible personnel to be notified in case of a third-party-related cybersecurity incident, and add their names and contact information to your incident response plan.

 Real-time User Activity Alerts & Incident Response with Syteca